bloominstituteoftechnology/Intro-to-C/FAQ.md

 declaration for that function yet."
 Basically you're calling a function before you've declared it.

+If you're calling a library function like `printf()` or a syscall like `stat()`, the most common cause of this warning is failure to `#include` the header file associated with that function.
+Check the `man` page for exactly which.

+But what if you're getting the error on one of your own functions?
+Again, it means you're calling that function before you've declared it.

 But what does _declared_ mean?

 A declaration can either be a function definition, or a function prototype.